kolkhis/tech-notes/linux/bandit-labs/notes.md

 ??? warning "Solution"

-    Open in `vi`.
+    One option is to open in `vi`.
     ```bash
     vi ./data.txt
     ```
     Search for multiple equal signs with `/==`, hit `n` to go to next.
 Eventually find password.

+    Another option is to use `grep`.

-    - `grep` wasn't working properly when used normally, as it was a binary file with ASCII strings hidden inside.
+    - `grep` wasn't working properly when used normally, as `data.txt` was actually a binary file with ASCII strings hidden inside.
       Use `--binary-files=text` to grep for the ASCII inside the binary file.
       ```bash
       grep --binary-files=text '===' ./data.txt